 - a.
 Apply as appropriate to the: - i.
-MassDEP or conservation commission for authorization under Section 401 or Chapter 91. - ii.
-Corps (and MassDEP or conservation commission as appropriate) for emergency situations.
-Proponents are encouraged to call the Corps (see Appendix E) promptly. - iii.
-Corps for projects not requiring MassDEP review using the Corps application form1.
-For projects requiring both MassDEP and Corps review, the Corps will obtain copies of applications from the DEP regional offices at our interagency meetings.
-Attaching the Information Required Checklist (Appendix D) with the required information to all applications will help ensure the application is complete.
-Applicants have the option of sending duplicate copies of applications directly to the Corps. - b.
-Submit the SHPO/MHC's "Project Notification Form" (follow "Guidance for Completing MHC's Project Notification Form")1, a USGS locus map with the project boundaries clearly located, and scaled existing and proposed project plans to the SHPO/MHC, BUAR, and the four Native American tribes when applicable (see Appendix E, pages 1 and 2 for contact information and geographic areas of interest) to be reviewed for the presence of historic, archaeological, or tribal resources in the permit area that the proposed work may affect.
-All applications to the Corps or DEP shall confirm this has been done, when applicable, by submitting a copy of the applicant's cover letter to the SHPO/MHC, BUAR and the tribes, or a copy of their response letters.
+MassDEP or conservation commission for authorization under Section 401 or Chapter 91 prior to or concurrent with the Corps application, and - corps using either ENG Form 4345 or the MassDEP WQC or Chapter 91 application form.
+The Information Required Checklist (Appendix E) is necessary to ensure the required information for a complete application has been provided to us.
+Corps jurisdictional boundaries and special aquatic sites need to be clearly indicated on the plans.
+Proponents are encouraged to call the Corps promptly for emergency situations at (978) 318-8338. - b.
+Submit the SHPO/MHC's "Project Notification Form" (follow "Guidance for Completing MHC's Project Notification Form"), a USGS locus map with the project boundaries clearly located, and scaled existing and proposed project plans to the SHPO/MHC, BUAR, and the Native American tribes when applicable (see Appendix F, page 2 for contact information and geographic areas of interest) to be reviewed for the presence of historic, archaeological, or tribal resources in the permit area that the proposed work may affect, unless alternate procedures exist as specified in GC 7.
+All applications to the Corps or MassDEP shall confirm this has been done, when applicable, by submitting a copy of the applicant's dated cover letter to the SHPO/MHC, BUAR and the tribes, or a copy of their response letters.